A job worker is a service capable of performing a particular task in a process.

 A job has the following properties:

-- Type: Describes the work item and is defined in each task in the workflow.
+- Type: Describes the work item and is defined in each task in the process.
 The type is referenced by workers to request the jobs they are able to perform.

-- Custom headers: Additional static metadata that is defined in the workflow.
+- Custom headers: Additional static metadata that is defined in the process.
 Custom headers are used to configure reusable job workers (e.g. a

 notify Slackworker might read out the Slack channel from its header).